stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 that enables the Nova-compute service to communicate with a VMware vCenter server that manages one or more ESX host clusters.
-If your vCenter manages multiple ESX host clusters, you can specify several or all clusters for a single OpenStack environment, so that the Nova-compute service manages multiple ESX host clusters via single vCenter server.
+If your vCenter manages multiple ESX host clusters, Fuel 5.1 allows you to specify several or all clusters for a single OpenStack environment, so that the Nova-compute service manages multiple ESX host clusters via single vCenter server.

+.. note:: In Fuel 5.0 and 5.1 a Nova-compute service runs only on Controller nodes.

+.. note:: In future Fuel releases, the plan is to change the relation between a Nova-compute service and a ESX host cluster from one-to-many to one-to-one.
+   In other words, to manage multiple ESX host clusters, you will need to run multiple Nova-compute services.

 The vCenter driver makes management convenient from both the OpenStack Dashboard (:ref:`horizon-term`) and from vCenter,